NSC’s Bylaws were originally published as Title 5 of the NSHE Governing Documents.

 The performance evaluations of executive and supervisory faculty shall include consultation with the professional and classified staff of the appropriate administrative unit.

 The evaluation of each person shall carry a signed statement indicating that he or she has read the evaluation or has waived the right to read it.
-If the faculty member disagrees with any part of the evaluation, he or she may submit a written statement, which shall be attached to the written evaluation and become a part thereof as specified in Title 4, Chapter 3, Section 4(5).
-In addition, the faculty member may seek reconsideration if permitted by the Code and/or file a grievance with respect to the evaluation.
+If the faculty member disagrees with any part of the evaluation, the faculty member may submit a written statement, which shall be attached to the written evaluation and become a part thereof as specified in Title 4, Chapter 3, Section 4(5).
+In addition, the faculty member may seek reconsideration if permitted by the NSHE Code or Handbook and/or file a grievance with respect to the evaluation.
 In the event reconsideration is sought, the final step of the reconsideration for an academic faculty member will be to the Dean, and the final step for an administrative faculty member will be to the appropriate Vice President or Provost.
 If the College adopts a peer committee evaluation review process, the peer committee process may be used as an alternative to a grievance.
 The peer committee shall be comprised of members outside the department or unit.
 All reconsideration determinations must have the approval of the President.

-All tenure, promotion, merit determinations and annual evaluations shall be made on the basis of the person’s professional performance in meeting his or her assigned responsibilities, with due consideration to such additional activities undertaken with the approval of the faculty member’s supervisor.
+All tenure, promotion, merit determinations, and annual evaluations shall be made on the basis of the person’s professional performance in meeting his or her assigned responsibilities, with due consideration to such additional activities undertaken with the approval of the faculty member’s supervisor.

 Where funds have been allocated for merit during a given year, merit shall be awarded by the department or unit based on the annual evaluation.
 Merit funds shall not be routinely distributed evenly between members of the department or unit, but must instead be awarded to individual faculty members to recognize substantial contributions leading to an annual evaluation of commendable or excellent.